amalkg/MyTaskManager/README.md

 ## Features
 - Create tasks with detailed descriptions, category, priority and deadlines.
-- Set reminders for each tasks.
+- Reminders for each tasks.
 - Mark tasks as complete when finished.
 - Delete and update tasks.